sahajsoft/1brc-sahaj/README.md

 _Q: Why_ 1️⃣🐝🏎️ _?_\
 A: It's the abbreviation of the project name: **One** **B**illion **R**ow **C**hallenge.

-## License

-This code base is available under the Apache License, version 2.

 ## Code of Conduct